barabo/fhir-to-omop-demo/demo/coherent/README.md

 ## Demo Instructions

-- [ ] [Download] the coherent data set, placing the `coherent-11-17-2022.zip` file in your IMPORT_DIR directory.
-See the contents of your [`/demo/vars`](https://github.com/barabo/fhir-to-omop-demo/blob/main/demo/vars) file for the current settings.
-- [ ] Generate an `etl.json` file using the `generate-etl.sh` script.
+- [ ] Run the `mirror-get.sh` script to download the coherent data into `../../data/coherent` and generate a simple ETL file, placing it into `../hapi`.

 ### Unpack coherent download